Vasiliy-Bondarenko/kafka_training/README.md

 - Please be aware that API credentials can start working after a few minutes, not immediately, so if you see authentication error on the next steps - just wait for a few minutes.

 ## Login into Confluent Cloud
-- log in to your Confluent Cloud cluster: `./ccloud.sh login`
+- log in to your Confluent Cloud cluster: `./ccloud.sh login --save`
 Your output should resemble:
 ```
 Enter your Confluent credentials: